-Previously, to serve as a school superintendent, state law required an individual to have at least four years of classroom or administrative experience.
-Senate Bill 2398 revises that requirement, mandating classroom or administrative experience of not less than six years, including at least three years of administrative experience as a school building principal in a school with an A or B accountability rating, a school that increased its accountability rating by a letter grade during the period in which the principal was employed as principal, or a school with a comparable accountability rating in another state (as verified by the Mississippi Department of Education).
+Previously, to serve as a school superintendent an individual was required to have at least four years of classroom or administrative experience.
+Senate Bill 2398 revises those requirements, mandating classroom or administrative experience of not less than six years, including at least three years of administrative experience as a school building principal in a school with an A or B accountability rating, a school that increased its accountability rating by a letter grade during the period in which the principal was employed as principal, or a school with a comparable accountability rating in another state (as verified by the Mississippi Department of Education).
 The state Board of Education is directed to issue regulations with an alternative set of qualifications by January 1, 2018, that include minimum credentials, educational prerequisites, and relevant best practice experience requirements that will qualify a person to serve as a superintendent.

 Two pieces of legislation make changes to Mississippi's school accountability system.
 Senate Bill 2431 authorizes the state Board of Education to place failing school districts into district transformation status.
-Interim superintendents (previously called conservators) will head districts of transformation (previously called conservator districts), signaling those individuals' role of focusing on academic instruction along with resolving any accreditation violations.
+Conservator districts are now districts of transformation, while conservators are replaced with interim superintendents, signaling those individuals' role of focusing on academic instruction along with resolving any accreditation violations.
 The interim superintendent will remain in place until the district has achieved a district grade of C or better on Mississippi's accountability rubric for five consecutive years, at which point the district returns to local control; under prior law, there was no specific timeline for a district to return to local control.
 House Bill 347 repeals the existing New Start School program, which required schools rated as failing for three consecutive years to enter a school transformation process that included terminating the employment of the principal and all licensed and non-licensed employees.

-HB 1413 specifies that a student who is suspended for more than 10 days has the right to a hearing, with legal counsel, present evidence, and cross-examine witnesses at that hearing.
+HB 1413 specifies that a student who is suspended for more than 10 days has the right to a hearing, with the right to have to have legal counsel, present evidence, and cross-examine witnesses at that hearing.
 A student also has the right to an appeal.